ronald-leung/gcp/README.md

    - QA automation tests
       - Create a dag, that runs a BigQuery SQL command.
 Report success / failure based on test results

+- Pubsub
+    - Simple python subscriber from Google's example.
+        Note: Run it in IntelliJ debugger, all that's needed is the GOOGLE_APPLICATION_CREDENTIALS env variable